Baffbab/S010/README.md

 	sudo scripts/install-sdk.sh

-After install, you can run this to edit he Client.
+After install, you can run this to edit the project.

-	node c9sdk/server.js -p 8080 -a : -w "./Client"
+	./Editor-Cloud9

+Now use Electron to execute the code.

+	electron ./Client